About this Site

 Photo from my last trip to the island in 2010.

 So, I did... and I do.
 Today, Welcome to Puerto Rico! is the oldest continuously operating web site about Puerto Rico.

-I would like to thank to Mr. Jose Pietri from Hewlett-Packard of Puerto Rico and to Professor Peter Y. Johnson from the Technology Institute of Illinois for allowing to use the photos from their respective web sites and complement the collection of photos that makes this web site unforgettable.
-In addition, I can't forget Proyecto Coqui in Puerto Rico for providing photos and sounds files about the coqui.
+I would like to thank to Mr. Jose Pietri from Hewlett-Packard of Puerto Rico and Professor Peter Y. Johnson from the Technology Institute of Illinois for allowing to use the photos from their respective web sites and complement the collection of photos that makes this web site unforgettable.
+In addition, I can't forget Proyecto Coqui in Puerto Rico for providing photos and sounds of our beloved coqui.
 Thank you!

 Book Your Trip!